-Berry Law Firm was founded by a Vietnam Veteran and currently features attorneys from all four branches (Air Force, Navy, Army and Marine Corps.) of the military.
+Berry Law was founded by a Vietnam Veteran and currently features attorneys from all four branches (Air Force, Navy, Army and Marine Corps.) of the military.
 We understand what is needed for the VA to grant service connection, and we know how to help you get your claim approved.
 If you have been denied disability benefits from the VA or received a rating that was too low, please contact our skilled Veterans disability attorneys today to schedule a free case evaluation.

 We can help you appeal any U.S. department of Veterans Affairs decision, whether your claim has been denied or you have received a disability rating that is lower than you deserve.
 One of our experienced attorneys can represent you starting at your local VA facility and supporting you in higher courts if necessary.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.